Wireline Operators can use FREE 5G mmWave Spectrum for Gigabit Service – Now!

 With Verizon trying to crowd its large competitors out of the market, other service providers may feel as though they don’t have a chance.
 Who among them has a billion or more dollars to pony up for licensed spectrum?

 For smaller services providers, there’s a stark lesson here.
-It is unlikely that a business case can be found for service providers that offer fixed only services, such as gigabit to the home, if they must justify buying mmWave spectrum for billions of dollars costs.
-The 28GHz band Verizon is securing is only relevant if the fixed wireless broadband service they will sell will be part of a whole package that includes mobile internet as well.
+It is unlikely that a business case can be found for service providers that offer fixed only services, such as gigabit to the home, if they must justify buying mmWave spectrum for billions of dollars.
+The 28GHz band Verizon is securing is only relevant if the fixed wireless broadband service they sell is be part of a whole package that includes mobile internet as well.

 mmWave Spectrum Is Hotly Contested Between Large Telecoms